 Nylon 6 (PA6) - General Purpose and Impact Toughness

-For large cross-section components - bushings, wear pads, guides, spacers, and structural inserts - PA6 is the most cost-effective choice and machines smoothly with predictable results.
+For large cross‑section bushings, wear pads, guides, spacers and structural inserts, PA6 is the most cost‑effective grade and machines with very predictable results.

 PA6's primary limitation is moisture uptake — a factor covered in full in the Moisture Absorption section below.